MicrosoftDocs/powerapps-docs/powerapps-docs/powercards/make-a-card/tutorials/compound-shopping-list.md

 ### Use the structure panel

-Once you've added all the basic elements to a card, use the Card Structure panel to select different elements quickly and easily so you can modify their properties.
+Once you've added all the basic elements to a card, use the Card Structure pane to select different elements quickly and easily so you can modify their properties.
 Expand all the triangles and you should see the full card structure.

 :::image type="content" source="../../media/tutorial-compound-shopping-list/view-card-structure.png" alt-text="Screenshot of the card structure." border="false":::